Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Object.md

     promise and enqueues a job to call `A`'s `then` method; this may produce more indirect chains from awaitees to awaiters.

+-   `JS::AddPromiseReactions` and
+    `JS::AddPromiseReactionsIgnoringUnhandledRejection` create a reaction record
+    whose promise field is `null`.

 [debugger-object]: Debugger.md
 [script]: Debugger.Script.md
 [environment]: Debugger.Environment.md